OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 	docker run -p 8443:8443 --rm -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.secret=MY_SECRET openvidu/openvidu-server-kms
 	```

 5. Go to [`https://localhost:5000`](https://localhost:5000) to test the app once the server is running.
 The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a video-call.
+To test two users in the same computer, use a standard window and an incognito window.

 ## Understanding the code

 This is a very basic web application with a pretty simple vanilla JS/HTML/CSS frontend and a straightforward Java backend.
-OpenVidu assumes you can identify your users so you can tell which users can connect to which video-calls, and what role each one of them will have in them.
+OpenVidu assumes you can identify your users so you can tell which users can connect to which video-calls, and what role (and therefore what permissions) each one of them will have in the calls.
 You can do this as you prefer.
 Here our backend will manage the users and their sessions by using the non-intrusive _HttpSession_ API.
 In these posts multiple options for user session management in Java are explained, inlcuding the one used in this tutorial: [journaldev.com](http://www.journaldev.com/1907/java-session-management-servlet-httpsession-url-rewriting), [studytonight.com](http://www.studytonight.com/servlet/session-management.php).

 - Backend: SpringBoot app with the following classes (`src/main/java` path, `io.openvidu.js.java` package)
 	- `App.java` : entrypoint for the app